PhysSandbox

 Galvanic cell

 Pick two metal couples (standard reduction potentials).
 The simulator assigns anode (oxidation) and cathode (reduction).
-Concentrations enter the cell reaction quotient Q; E_cell follows the Nernst equation for the balanced overall reaction.
+Same metal + different [ion] is a concentration cell.
+Concentrations enter Q; E_cell follows the Nernst equation for the balanced overall reaction.

 1 M